demisto/content-docs/docs/tutorial-setup-dev.md

 In order to be able to run linting and tests, you should have **Docker** installed on your machine.
 This way you can test your code using the same Python environment as the one that will run inside the Demisto instance.

-*Note* if you're using WSL 1, you cannot run Docker natively on WSL, but you can install Docker Desktop on Windows and configure WSL to communicate to it using [this](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) tutorial.
+*Note* if you're using WSL, you cannot run Docker natively on WSL, but you can install Docker Desktop on Windows and configure WSL to communicate to it using [this](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) tutorial.

 ## The Tutorial Starts Here